ejbills/DockDoor/README.md

 ## Contributing

-You can either contribute to DockDoor’s code, or help translating the application or the website.
+You can either contribute to DockDoor's code, or help translating the application or the website.

-### DockDoor’s code
+### DockDoor's code

 #### Prerequisites